Bird Brain 7

 Note that Bird Brain does not come with pictures of birds.
 However, a few images are included as part of the tutorial records, to serve as examples.
 You can add delete them if you wish or replace them with your own photos.
 Or leave them in your Bird Brain program if you want to.

 Enter a sighting into Bird Brain goes fast.
 For each record, you need to type only a few letters of the bird's common name (such as a ro), or scientific name (such as t mi), or the common name of the family (such as thrush).
 Then pick the name off a short list.
 Bingo!
 American Robin.

 To shorten and simplify the list you're picking from, you can limit the list to the species of a single nation.
 Often just three or four letters shortens the list to one species, and then it is automatically entered into a record immediately.

-For super-fast entry, there's also the option to enter byspecies' letter codes, if you happen to be familiar with them.
-There is also an enter by checklist option.
+For super-fast entry, there's also the option to enter by species' letter codes, if you happen to be familiar with them.
+There is also an option to enter by a checklist.